bestwebsoft/relevant-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.0.9 - 28.11.2014 =
+* Bugfix : The bug with Related Posts Plugin Widget is fixed.
+* Update : We updated all functionality for wordpress 4.0.1.

 = V1.0.8 - 07.08.2014 =
 * Bugfix : Security Exploit was fixed.
 * NEW : Ability to show posts thumbnails.